 common cause failure

-failure of multiple items occurring from a single cause that is common to all of them
+failure of multiple items occurring from a single common cause

 common mode failure

-failure of multiple identical items that fail in the same mode
+common cause failure of multiple identical items that fail in the same mode

-Common mode failures are a particular case of common cause failures.
+1 Common mode failures are a particular case of common cause failures.

+2 An example of common mode is the same observed end effect or state in identical items once they failed due to the same cause.
+For instance, all command receivers in a satellite failed in lock status due to the radiation sensitivity.

 component

 set of materials, assembled according to defined and controlled processes, which cannot be disassembled without destroying its capability and which performs a simple function that can be evaluated against expected performance requirements